Marketing For Architects

 4. However, the architects are the most qualified to help them.

-But wise architects create content that helps prospective clients to deal with the unknown.
+Wise architects create content that helps prospective clients to deal with the unknown.
 All this is true for future homeowners, for small and medium businesses that want to build for themselves commercial, industrial, and office buildings, or even develop some residential units.
-They all want to know what the process is, how long it will take, or if they properly estimate the budget.

 For many prospective clients, any future project is a problem, as much as an opportunity.